Frequently Asked Questions

 In recent studies, it has been proven that protein restriction for senior animals can lead to muscle wasting, protein deficiency and shortening their normal lifespan.
 We are starting to see diets for senior pets that have the same level or even higher levels of protein than diets designed specifically for adult dogs.

-Choosing a diet that contains healthy animal protein sources will help keep your pet healthy and in ideal body condition for a longer, happier life.
+Choosing a diet that contains healthy animal protein sources will help keep your pet healthy while maintaining proper body condition for a longer, happier life.

 DO I NEED TO SUPPLEMENT MY PET'S DIET?